-extent, along the southern coastline for negative SLAs (İskenderun, Alexandria, Gabès) evidence a western Mediterranean cyclogenesis triggered by the passage of a deep MSLP minimum over central Europe.
-In the latter three cases the presence of a cyclone in the western MR is associated with a eastward pressure gradient and high pressure over the eastern MR. Cyclones producing positive SLAs in the Levantine basin (at İskenderun, Alexandria and Tripoli) move along the southeastern part of the Mediterranean storm track (see Fig. 1 of Lionello et al., 2016) after having been generated in the northwestern part of the basin.
-The evolution of a cyclone moving along the northwestern Mediterranean storm track is also evident for negative SLAs in the northwestern MR (Alicante, Toulon, Trieste).
-For these three stations, the presence of a cyclone in the eastern MR is associated with a westward pressure gradient and a high pressure in the western MR. For negative SLAs at İskenderun and Alexandria in the eastern MR the cyclone centres remain in the western MR, not far from cyclogenetic areas close to the Iberian peninsula, with a eastward pressure gradient associated with a high pressure in the eastern MR. Composites of negative SLAs at Dubrovnik, Tripoli and Thessaloniki show a persistent high pressure over a large part of the basin during the event without the presence of a cyclone inside the MR. For negative SLAs in Gabès (and to a lower extent in Trieste) the position of the cyclone is such to produce a strong offshore wind blowing over shallow water areas.
+Locations along the northern coastline (Toulon, Trieste, Dubrovnik, Thessaloniki) for positive SLAs and, to a lesser extent, along the southern coastline for negative SLAs (Iskenderun, Alexandria, Gabes) evidence a western Mediterranean cyclogenesis triggered by the passage of a deep MSLP minimum over central Europe.
+In the latter three cases the presence of a cyclone in the western MR is associated to a eastward pressure gradient and a high pressure over the eastern MR. Cyclones producing positive SLAs in the Levantine basin (at Iskenderun, Alexandria and Tripoli) move along the south-eastern part of the Mediterranean storm track (see figure 1 of Lionello et al. (2016)) after having been generated in the north western part of the basin.
+The evolution of a cyclone moving along the north-western Mediterranean storm track is also evident for negative SLAs in the north-western MR (Alicante, Toulon, Trieste).
+For these three stations, the presence of a cyclone in the eastern MR is associated to a westward pressure gradient and a high pressure in the western MR. For negative SLAs at Iskenderun and Alexandria in the eastern MR the cyclone centres remains in the western MR, not far from cyclogenetic areas close to the Iberian peninsula, with a eastward pressure gradient associated with a high pressure in the eastern MR. Composites of negative SLAs at Dubrovnik Tripoli and Thessaloniki show a persistent high pressure over a large part of the basin during the event without the presence of a cyclone inside the MR. For negative SLAs in Gabes (at to a lower extent in Trieste) the position of the cyclone is such to produce a strong offshore wind blowing over shallow water areas.

-3.3 Cyclone tracks associated with large sea level anomalies
+3.3 Cyclone tracks associated to large sea level anomalies

 To assess the link between the presence of a cyclone and large SLAs, the procedure adopted by Reale and Lionello (2013) for associating cyclones and precipitation extremes has been adapted to storm surges and applied to the ERA-Interim MSLP fields.
-The procedure consists of a sequence of steps: a MSLP minimum is searched within a radius of 20° from the considered coastal station in the 6-hourly field, whose time is closest to the time of maximum amplitude of each positive and negative SLA event.
-If only one minimum is found the corresponding cyclone is associated with the event.
-If more than one minimum is present inside the search radius, the closest minimum is selected.
+The procedure consists of a sequence of steps: 1) a MSLP minimum is searched within a radius of 20 degs from the considered coastal station in the 6-hourly field, whose time is closest to the time of maximum amplitude of each positive and negative SLA event; 2) if only one minimum is found the corresponding cyclone is associated to the event; 3) if more than one minimum is present inside the search radius, the closest minimum is selected.
 When no minimum is found the event is not assigned to any cyclone.